Soil and Water Conservation District

 SWCD Monthly Board Meeting

-The next board meeting is April 6, 2022, at 1:00 PM and will be via Zoom, please see the agenda linked at the left (when available) for information to join the meeting.
+The next board meeting is July 6, 2022, at 1:00 PM and will be via Zoom, and in person.
+Please see the agenda linked at the left (when available) for information to join the meeting.

 News from our Partners